yehyehyeh/ectagwebsite/content/authors/admin/_index.md

 highlight_name: true
 ---

 Eunhee Yi is a postdoctoral associate in Dr. Verhaak laboratory at the Jackson Laboratory for Genomic Medicine.
-As a cancer biologiest, Eunhee's research interests include cancer progression, cancer genomic instability, and extrachromosomal DNA biology.
-During her postdoc, she developed ecTag, a live-cell ecDNA tracking toolbox, that enables monitoring dynamic behavior of ecDNAs.
+As a cancer biologist, Eunhee’s research interests include cancer progression, cancer genomic instability, and extrachromosomal DNA biology.
+During her postdoc, she developed ecTag, a live-cell ecDNA tracking toolbox that enables monitoring the dynamic behavior of ecDNAs.